mevdschee/php-crud-api/README.md

 ## Custom controller

 You can add your own custom REST API endpoints by writing your own custom controller class.
 The class must provide a constructor that accepts five parameters.
-These parameters will allow you to register custom endpoints to the existing router and with a callback that implements your own logic.
+With these parameters you can register your own endpoint to the existing router.
+This endpoint may use the database and/or the reflection class of the database.

 Here is an example of a custom controller class: